 For children to be eligible for free public oral health services they must:

-- Be Queensland residents or attend a Queensland school; and,
+- be Queensland residents or attended a Queensland school,

 Children that reside in states or territories other than Queensland but attend a Queensland school and meet the other criteria listed above, are eligible for free public oral health services.

 Availability of dental specialist services varies between locations and HHS oral health services.
 Dental specialist services may be accessed by referral only.
 Referrals may be accepted from dental, allied health or medical practitioners.